-When trying to decide between the two brands, it’s important to consider the features which are most critical and identify which ones don’t matter as much.
+When trying to decide between the two brands, it’s important to consider the features that are most critical and identify which ones don’t matter as much to you personally.

 If you’re looking for an expensive portable handheld for pets, I’d highly recommend the Bissell Pet Hair Eraser (corded) handheld vacuum.
 It’s small, budget-friendly, and does an amazingly impressive job at removing pet hair.
 If you really want a cordless option, go with the cordless version of the Pet Hair Eraser.

 If you’re looking for a full-service upright, with the tools, power, and capacity to handle large messes, but without the larger price tag, I’d recommend the Hoover Air upright or the Bissell Pet Hair Eraser upright vacuum.
 Both of these have a modern look, with many different parts, tools, and features for variable cleaning.